 Magic historian Gary Hunt, who blogs at Magic Footnotes and has made a specialty of researching escape artists of Houdini's era, has uncovered a story about Houdini and a rival "Handcuff King" that I don't think has ever appeared in print before.
 I'm excited to share that story today.

-In 1907, Houdini was appearing in San Francisco at the Orpheum Theatre on Ellis Street near what's known as the Fillmore District.
+In September of 1907, Houdini was appearing in San Francisco at the Orpheum Theatre on Ellis Street near what's known as the Fillmore District.
 The Orpheum had relocated to the area while downtown was being rebuilt after the devastating earthquake and fire of 1906.
 Right next door to the Orpheum was another vaudeville house, The Princess.

 During the final week of Houdini's engagement, a rival escape artist, Brindamour, was booked into the Princess Theater.
 Below is a photo from Brindamour's own scrapbook showing the side by side theaters at this time.
 In fact, you can see a Brindamour poster in front of the Princess.